LearnOnDemandSystems/docs/tms/home-landing-pages/admin-fundamentals-landing.md

     <div id="body_1" class="subtopic_links">
       <a class="subtopic_link" href="https://youtu.be/J6q49kpcrP0">
         <div class="subtopic_title">Introduction to TMS Fundamentals</div>
+          <div class="subtopic_description">TMS Fundamentals introduces important basics to working in the TMS.
+We cover terminology, what are courses, classes, course assignments and subscriptions.
+We familiarize you with the platform's navigation.
+And demonstrate searches, saving searches and creating defaults for your search page.</div>
       </a>
       <a class="subtopic_link" href="https://youtu.be/ZKaDXJbTG7c">
         <div class="subtopic_title">What are the tools I need to set up training?</div>
+          <div class="subtopic_description">We overview the tools needed to get labs and content into the hands of your users.
+This includes a brief description of courses, options for setting up users, and how a student redeems a training key.
+We also give a high level look at subscriptions and a look at tools in instructor led classes, including lab monitoring.</div>
       </a>
   </div>
 </div>